- Household Items

 - Many residents in Citrus County

-Through the years Black Diamond Foundation has helped Daystar purchase a modular building that is used as our Social Services Office, two utility buildings for the sale of furniture and appliances from our Thrift Store, and a walk-in freezer, a new roof, three commercial refrigerators and an upright commercial freezer for our Food Pantry, and toward the paving of our parking lot.
-After Hurricane Irma the Foundation provided funds to Daystar to help low-income residents in the county who fell behind in their utility bills and were at risk of having their electricity disconnected.
+Through the years Black Diamond Foundation has helped Daystar in so many ways.
+With Black Diamond Foundation's help we were able to purchase a modular building that is used as our Social Services Office, two utility buildings for the sale of furniture and appliances from our Thrift Store, and a walk-in freezer, a new roof, three commercial refrigerators and an upright commercial freezer for our Food Pantry.
+A grant has also been given toward the paving of our parking lot--delayed by COVID-19.
+After Hurricane Irma and during the COVID-19 pandemic, the Foundation provided funds to Daystar to help low-income residents who fell behind in their utility bills and their rent.

 For many years United Way has awarded grants that Daystar was able to use to purchase food for distribution through our Food Pantry and/or to assist eligible clients either with overdue rent or to secure housing for them.
 For 2017-2018 Daystar received $18,750 to help low-income households in Citrus County with food or with overdue housing and utility costs.

 For years Daystar has received grants administered by United Way from two utility companies in order to provide financial help to their respective customers who are at risk of having electrical power shut off.
-However, since we do not receive many clients who are SECO Energy customers, we are referring them to the United Way for assistance.
-We continue to receive monies from the Duke Energy Neighbor Fund for low-income clients who are customers of Duke Energy.
+We receive monies from the Duke Energy Neighbor Fund and from the SECO Energy Angel Fund for their low-income customers.

-We are just as grateful to all of the individuals and families, churches, civic clubs, service clubs, social clubs, sporting clubs, charitable organizations, businesses, schools and county departments for their donations of: money for our Social Services, money and food for our Food Pantry, clothing and other items for our Thrift Store, and money, equipment and supplies necessary for us to carry out our mission.
+We are especially grateful to ALL of the individuals and families, churches, civic clubs, service clubs, social clubs, sporting clubs, charitable organizations, businesses, schools and county departments that have donated: Money for our Social Services; money and food for our Food Pantry; clothing and other items for our Thrift Store; and money, equipment and supplies necessary for us to carry out our mission.

 Daystar is a federally recognized 501(c)(3) charitable organization.
 Monetary and property contributions to Daystar Life Center of Citrus County are eligible as federal tax deductions.